Council of Europe

 - policy and programmatic approaches to delivering services,

 - mandatory reporting of intimate partner violence.

-The guidelines aim to raise awareness of violence against women among health-care providers and policymakers, so that they better understand the need for an appropriate health-sector response.
-They provide standards that can form the basis for national guidelines, and for integrating these issues into health-care provider education.
+The guidelines aim to raise awareness of violence against women among health-care providers and policymakers, so that they better understand the need for an appropriate health sector response.
+They provide standards that can form the foundation for national guidelines, and for integrating these issues into health care provider education.

 IMPRODOVA: The UN and its role in combating violence against women